REALTORS® Required to Complete Ethics Training – 2 Year Cycle (Jan. 1, 2017 – Dec. 31, 2018)

 - To encourage REALTORS® to view the Code of Ethics as a living, viable guide in their daily dealings with clients, customers, and the public.

-Please note: If you took Ethics training at another school or association it is your responsibility, as a REALTOR, to provide proof of completion to your Association before December 31, 2016.
+Please note: If you took Ethics training at another school or Association it is your responsibility, as a REALTOR, to provide proof of completion to your primary Association prior to December 31, 2018.
+Please email certificates of completion to Jackie Raposo at firstname.lastname@example.org.

 - The CE Shop offers online education & attendees earn Continuing Education credit as well.
 Watch the site for discount codes to apply at checkout: Click here to get started.